PeptideNerds

 Frequency

-1-3 times daily, typically before bed
+1-3 times daily, with at least one dose before bed

 Cycle Length